New Blockchain Support

 Xis the name of the blockchain.
 All C++ code needs to be unit tested.

-The C++ implementation with tests should be the second commit.
+The C++ implementation with tests should be a separate commit.

 Once you are satisfied with your C++ implementation, time to write some tests for C interface, usually you don't need to change the generated C interfaces, those C interfaces are made as small as possible so that clients don't need to worry about implementation details.
 If you are implementing blockchain

 Please make sure you catch all C++ exceptions in C implementation.